isomerpages/mol-articles/financial-articles/support-schemes.md

       [Find out more](https://www.msf.gov.sg/Comcare/Pages/Short-to-Medium-Term-Assistance.aspx){:target="_blank"}<br>
       Call: ComCare Hotline @ 1800-222-0000

-  - title: MOE Financial Assistance Scheme
+  - title: MOE Financial Assistance Scheme (FAS)
     content: |
       Eligibility:
-        * For Singaporeans whose child is in a government or government-aided school, autonomous government or government-aided school or specialised school.
-Gross Household Income (GHI) not exceeding $2,750 per month OR Per Capita Income (PCI) not exceeding $690 per month
+        * For Singaporeans with Singapore Citizen children enrolled in a Government or Government-aided school
+        * Gross monthly household income of $2,750 and below or per capita income $690 and below at the time of application

       Benefits
         * Receive full waiver of school fees